 Let’s face it: Campaigns for Pennsylvania Superior Court judge aren’t exactly glamorous.
 Voters often pay little attention to such races, and seeking one of the statewide appellate court’s 15 seats is about as exciting as running for county judge, only with steeper turnpike tolls.

-Whoever wins a 10-year term to fill the lone vacancy on the Pa.
-Superior Court may not get a lot of press coverage, but they will play a huge part in how justice is carried out across the commonwealth.
+Whoever wins a 10-year term to fill the lone vacancy on the Pennsylvania Superior Court may not get a lot of press coverage, but they will play a huge part in how justice is carried out across the commonwealth.

 “It’s the busiest appellate court in the country.
 It handles over 8,000 cases a year,” Gross said.
-“And it is a court of last resort in many cases because the Supreme Court has discretion to take a case or not, but the Superior Court doesn’t have that choice.”
+“And it is a court of last resort in many cases, because the Supreme Court has discretion to take a case or not, but the Superior Court doesn’t have that choice.”

 Superior Court judges, usually seated in three-judge panels, hear appeals from criminal, family, and civil cases handled by county courts of common pleas.
 Most of the job involves workaday reviews of those lower-court decisions, and even rulings that set a precedent may not last: The state Supreme Court can take up appeals of Superior Court rulings, though it doesn’t often choose to do so.

-Campaign finance reports in this year’s race are spotty, and candidates most often receive support from fellow lawyers.
-But Sullivan received $10,000 from a school choice group, while Lane has received $70,000 from a number of unions.
 Gross, of Pennsylvanians for Modern Courts, says that judges “shouldn’t be influenced” by such money, but “it’s something you can take into consideration.”

 But, she adds, “I honestly think most candidates who run for judge would prefer to not be involved in politics.
-I’ve heard candidates and judges say, ‘If I had known the craziness of campaigning for judge, I never would have done it.’
+I’ve heard candidates and judges say, ‘If I had known the craziness of campaigning for judge, I never would have done it.’”

-The Pa.
-Superior court can be a “farm team” for the state’s top tribunal: Five of Pennsylvania’s seven current Supreme Court justices served on Superior Court first.
+The Pennsylvania Superior court can be a “farm team” for the state’s top tribunal: Five of Pennsylvania’s seven current Supreme Court justices served on Superior Court first.
 And the lower court’s rulings can make headlines while making law.

 In 2019, for example, a unanimous Superior Court ruling tossed out a drug- and gun-related conviction of Philadelphia rapper Meek Mill, due to concerns about the reliability of a police officer involved in making the case.
 Charges against the rapper, who’d been on probation or behind bars for more than a decade, were later dropped after he pled guilty to a misdemeanor.